Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Grants Pass students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Grants Pass students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Grants Pass District Curriculum Used in Our In-Home Tutoring Programs

 Grants Pass Schools help students reach their goals by integrating hands-on experiences with field trips and by following the Oregon Standards for Education.
 All of the academic and elective courses share the common goal of preparing students for college and career.
 Besides preparing students to be ready for post-secondary academics or entry into the workforce, students are also prepared to be responsible citizen capable of understanding how their actions and decisions impact the world around them.

 We currently cover the following Grants Pass-area school district: Grants Pass School District.